Astros vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Adley Rutschman and the Baltimore Orioles will hit the field against the Houston Astros and Alex Bregman on Wednesday at 7:05 PM ET, at Oriole Park at Camden Yards.
+Adley Rutschman and the Baltimore Orioles are ready for a matchup with Alex Bregman and the Houston Astros on Thursday at 12:35 PM ET.

-The Orioles have been listed as -125 moneyline favorites in this matchup with the Astros (+105).
-A 9-run total is listed in the matchup.
+Oddsmakers list the Astros as -115 favorites on the moneyline, while giving the underdog Orioles -105 moneyline odds to win.
+The over/under is 9.5 runs for the game.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.